 A version of this article previously appeared in the November 2019 issue of Morningstar ETFInvestor.
-Click here to download a complimentary copy.
+Download a copy here.

-That said, the Analyst Rating is still a great place to start when evaluating dividend-income funds because these funds’ ratings are primarily driven by their Process Pillar ratings and the fees they levy.
-Above-average processes typically lead to Morningstar Medalist ratings and not only reflect our confidence in a fund’s ability to beat the category index, but also incorporate our judgement regarding how well it can deliver on its objective while mitigating the risks it may encounter.
+That said, the Analyst Rating is still a great place to start when evaluating dividend-income funds because these funds' ratings are primarily driven by their Process Pillar ratings and the fees they levy.
+Above Average Process ratings lead to Morningstar Medalist status and not only reflect our confidence in a fund's ability to beat its category index, but also incorporate our judgment regarding how well it can deliver on its objective while mitigating the risks that it may encounter.

-Dividend-income funds often have a value-orientation and therefore are more exposed to certain risks than the broader market.
-In this article, I’ll touch on these specific risks and walk through two dividend strategies to show the differences between the good and the not-so-good.
+Dividend-income funds often have a value orientation and therefore are more exposed to certain risks than the broader market.
+I'll touch on these specific risks and break down two dividend strategies to show the differences between the good and the not-so-good.

 The Genesis of High Yields

-Broadly speaking, there are two ways a stock’s yield can increase.
-A company can raise its dividend payment relative to the price of its shares, or the stock’s price can decline relative to its dividend payment.
+Broadly speaking, there are two ways that a stock's yield can increase.
+A company can increase its dividend payment relative to the price of its shares, or the stock's price can decline relative to its dividend payment.

-Changes to dividend payments don’t occur in a vacuum.
+Changes in dividend payments don't occur in a vacuum.
 Stocks with rising dividends are often backed by financially stable companies with strong sales and profit growth that support those higher cash distributions.
-These profitable firms often trade at higher prices relative to their fundamentals, including dividends, and rarely if ever land in the higher-yielding segment of the market.
+These profitable companies often trade at higher prices relative to their fundamentals, including dividends, and rarely if ever land in the higher-yielding segment of the market.

 Dividend-payers with falling prices are more likely to find their way into high-yield portfolios.
-But it’s important to realize that share prices often fall for a reason: typically when a company’s outlook becomes less rosy.
-Poor prospects and depressed prices are what cause dividend-income funds to move further into the value side of the Morningstar Style Box and translate into two big sources of risk.
-First, the prices of high-yielding firms may fall further in the short run.
+But it's important to realize that share prices often fall for a reason--typically when a company's outlook becomes less rosy.
+Poor prospects and depressed prices are what cause dividend-income funds to move further to the value side of the Morningstar Style Box and translate into two big sources of risk.
+First, the prices of high-yielding companies may fall further in the short run.
 Second, companies with poor prospects may cut their dividends to preserve cash.

-General Electric’s GE performance in the late 2010s exemplifies these risks.
-Its share price began declining in early 2017 as the company’s profits began slowing.
-Executives responded by halving the firm’s dividend in December of that year (to $0.48 per share from $0.96 per share annually).
+General Electric's GE recent performance exemplifies these risks.
+Its share price began declining in early 2017 as the company's profits began slowing.
+Executives responded by halving the firm's dividend in December of that year (to $0.48 per share from $0.96 per share annually).
 But its share price continued falling in 2018, which pushed its yield higher.
-While its dividend yield looked attractive, management ultimately slashed the annual dividend to $0.04 per share in December 2018.
+While its dividend-yield looked attractive, management ultimately slashed the annual dividend to $0.04 per share in December 2018.

 Not every high-yield stock suffers the same misfortune as GE.
 While these risks cannot be completely avoided, well-constructed dividend-income funds take steps to control their exposure to these perils and occupy a reasonable middle ground between yield and limiting risk.